ConnectionMaster/datadog-utils/README.md

 ```
 ---
 ## Changelog
-2021 - May 19 -- Initial Completion, for personal convenience / use
+2021 - May 19 -- Initial Completion outside of Medium repo, for personal convenience / use